-- an administrator licensed by the Securities Commission (restricted or unrestricted); - 2. a licensee under the Financial and Corporate Service Providers Act; - a licensee under the Securities Industry Act; - 4. a bank or trust company licensed by the Central Bank; or - a foreign entity licensed by or registered with a regulatory body with functions and powers equivalent to the Securities Commission or Central Bank.
+- an administrator licensed by the Securities Commission (restricted or unrestricted): - a licensee under the Financial and Corporate Service Providers Act; - 3. a licensee under the Securities Industry Act; - 4. a bank or trust company licensed by the Central Bank; or - a foreign entity licensed by or registered with a regulatory body with functions and powers equivalent to the Securities Commission or Central Bank.

-The governing administrator is therefore akin to a general partner, director or trustee of the equivalent entity licensed as an investment fund.
+akin to a general partner, director or trustee of the equivalent entity licensed as an investment fund.
 The general administrator, by contrast, must be an administrator licensed by the Securities Commission (restricted or unrestricted) and acts as the investment condominium's administrator for purposes of the Investment Funds Act.